lyonisaac/ynab_utils/ynab_duplicate_payee_cleanup/README.md

 - Merges all transactions from duplicate payees to the selected target payee
 - Marks merged payees as deleted in YNAB
 - Supports dry-run mode for previewing changes without modifying your budget
+- Interactive mode that lets you approve each group of duplicates before merging

 ## Usage